Design From Afar: From Dallas to Aspen

 One of the greatest aspects of this sliver of town is the variety of art– it’s bursting with creativity at every seam!
 One moment you can enjoy modern design and the next you can bask in the traditional architecture of the region.

-had a wealth of cool Mexican and Native American home goods and art.
+The Rainbow Man had a wealth of cool Mexican and Native American home goods and art.
 I had to take one of these skulls home to add an touch of Santa Fe flair.
 I always love collecting interesting pieces with a story to integrate into my own home design.

 Can you say obsessed?
 Made by a jeweler and beautifully displayed in Chocolate + Cashmere, this vertebrae hook is just the kind of addition that captivates and creates interest in any space it is placed.
 I instantly loved the concept and aesthetic of this piece.
 Plus, the shop sold all of life’s necessities– chocolate, cashmere and curated local artisan goods.